zhiyinglei/microservices-demo/README.md

 ###In target folder, you can run it locally  :

-In the same window run: java -jar target/microservice-demo-1.1.0.RELEASE.jar registration and wait for it to start up
+In the first window run: java -jar target/microservice-demo-1.1.0.RELEASE.jar registration and wait for it to start up

 Switch to the second window and run: java -jar target/microservice-demo-1.1.0.RELEASE.jar accounts and again wait for it to start up